apinot/easy-vue-leaflet/README.md

 First, you need to import this module in your vue project with npm :
 ```
-    npm install --save easy-vue-leaflet
+    npm install --save easy-vue-leaflet leaflet
 ```
-Then, go in your vue template and import the component in your Vue.js project.
+Then, go in your vue template and import the component in your Vue.js project and import the easy-vue-leaflet component like the code below.

 **Don't forget to set the whished start view in the options (View the [Options prop](#Options)).**
+**Don't forget to add the css import**

 ```
 <template>
     <div>